 Self Assessment Exam (SAE)

-An online Self-Assessment Exam (SAE) for the CCRN and CCRN-E adult exams is available for purchase.
+An online Self-Assessment Exam (SAE) for the CCRN adult exam is available for purchase.
 The SAE provides practice questions written by many of the same volunteers who wrote the certification exam items.
 Each item on the SAE includes rationales for correct and incorrect answers.
 CERP credit is awarded upon completion if a score of 70% or more is achieved.

 Exam Review Course